Please consider donating to the Time and the Valleys Museum.

 While not the most glamorous, it is the most important giving need.
 General operating costs include utilities, salaries, and helping us keep the Museum open to the public.

-Each year, the Museum creates many free educational programs that are open to the public, for both children and adults.
+Each year, the Museum creates many educational programs that are open to the public for both children and adults.
 Our educational programs attract visitors to the Museum and educates them on many local history subjects, and they’re fun, too!
 Currently we are creating a field trip program for elementary schools, which needs both funding and lots of volunteers.

 The Museum has space for both permanent and changing exhibitions.
 Past exhibitions include: The Paintings of Manville Wakefield, and the Family Farm 1930 – 1950.
 We would like to change the exhibitions once a year, bringing many different themed exhibits to the public.
 New exhibition costs can range from $5,000 – $50,000 per exhibit.
-This fund will help make that
+This fund will help make that possible.

 The Museum has a large collection of photographs, books, maps, tools, clothing, household items and many other artifacts.
 To preserve and store these artifacts and photographs is ongoing and extremely costly, as we receive new items weekly.
 Funds received for collections will be used to purchase acid-free boxes and containers, which are needed for items that are awaiting proper storage.